Zungrysoft/ZungrySoft-CTM-Pack/readme.txt

 Archetype of Wrath
 --------------
 Recommended Tier: Iron/Diamond
 Overview: A zombie that tears up the ground in front of it.
+(It will not destroy storage blocks, command blocks, or strong blocks such as obsidian.)

 Warlock Device
 --------------